🇨🇿

 The traditional hospoda menu is a significant challenge

-Czech pub culture is central to social life, but the traditional hospoda menu offers almost nothing for vegans without modification.
+Czech pub culture is central to social life, but the traditional hospoda menu offers almost nothing for vegans without direct modification.
 Dishes are built around pork, lard, cream sauces, and dumplings.
-Even vegetarian options such as smažený sýr (fried cheese) are not vegan.
+Even the standard vegetarian option, smazeny syr (fried cheese), is not vegan.
 The main exception: many hospody now include pizza or pasta dishes that can be assessed separately with direct questions about the cooking method.

 🍲